 Lynn University’s event and emergency management plan, maintained by the Department of Campus Safety, defines procedures for inclement weather, including tropical storms and hurricanes.
 Here’s what you need to know:

 Hurricane season runs from June 1 through Nov.
-30. Every June, Campus Safety issues a test message notifying the university of the season’s arrival and encouraging all students and employees to update their emergency contact information.
-This information can be updated at any time via my.lynn.edu.
+30. Every June, Campus Safety issues a test message notifying the university of the season’s arrival.
+We encourage all students and employees to update their emergency contact information at least annually via my.lynn.edu.

 We encourage students and employees to monitor local weather for the most updated and accurate information.
 Students and employees may also wish to subscribe to local weather alerts including our county's, AlertPBC.